logo 1

 Modifying Wills

 The Last Will and Testament is the most common type of estate planning document.
 A Will can direct assets of the testator (estate planner) to go to specific beneficiaries and name an executor (personal representative) to handle the probate process.
-When you need to modify a Will, you may execute a codicil
+When you need to modify a Will, you may execute a codicil.

 A codicil is an amendment to a Will.
 After determining the necessary changes and writing the codicil, California testators need to sign the document in front of two witnesses and attach it to the Will.
 Testators may revoke a Will in California by making a new one or physically destroying the old one.
+A codicil can be used to update specific provisions, such as beneficiaries or asset distributions, while preserving the overall framework of your estate plan.

 Modifying Trusts